paezha/University-AI-Panel/README.md

 [^24]: Which is possibly why so-called hallucinations became less common
     as more and more data were used to train AIs.
-The increasingly large datasets essentially expand the space where the model could interpolate.
+The increasingly large datasets essentially expand the space where the model can interpolate.

 [^25]: “A tobacco and smoke-free campus is the next important step